-EISA signed a Memorandum of Understanding (MoU) with COMESA in 2014 in order to implement programme work in support of our vision.
-By supporting the COMESA, EISA seeks to contribute to improving its election observation in an effort to promote credible democratic elections in the region, as mandated by international and regional election benchmarks for the conduct and monitoring of elections.
+EISA signed a Memorandum of Understanding (MoU) with Common Market for Eastern and Southern Africa (COMESA) in 2014 to implement programme work in support of our vision.
+By supporting COMESA, EISA, through its Elections and Political Processes (EPP) department, seeks to contribute to improving its election observation in an effort to promote credible democratic elections in the region, as mandated by international and regional election benchmarks for the conduct and monitoring of elections.
+In many cases EISA produced Pre-election Assessment Mission reports (PAMs) have informed the deployment of EOMs.

-Cecile Bassomo, EPP Programme Manager, collaborated with the EISA Central African regional office to support the joint ECCAS-COMESA PAM in the DRC.
-This was the first time that EISA provided support to the ECCAS-COMESA tandem in a pre-election engagement.
+EPP's Programme Manager, Cecile Bassomo, collaborated with the EISA Central African regional office to support the joint ECCAS-COMESA PAM in the DRC.
+This was the first time that EISA provided support to the ECCAS-COMESA in tandem in a pre-election engagement.
 The joint PAM accorded ECCAS and COMESA an opportunity to formally discuss their prospective election engagements in the DRC and explore possibilities of deploying a joint ECCAS-COMESA EOM ahead of tripartite elections in the DRC.

 6 Mar 214

-In line with the MoU between EISA and the Common Market for Eastern and Southern Africa (COMESA), a joint planning meeting was held on 6 March 2014.
+In line with the MoU between EISA and COMESA, a joint planning meeting was held on 6 March 2014.
 The outcome of the meeting was a framework for action to guide the operationalisation of the EISA-COMESA MoU.

 An EISA staff was attached to the joint EAC-COMESA-IGAD observer mission deployed to the 4 March 2013 general elections in Kenya and provided technical assistance to the joint mission that was comprised of 78 members.
 The Kenyan mission was the third in which EISA supported the EAC under the framework of the MoU between the two organisations and the second under the consortium of RECs.